 Primary City and County of Residence and Work:

-Major Fields of Work: Nevada State Senator and Assemblywoman; Benefits information representative, Operating Engineers; board member on numerous school and community organizations.
+Major Fields of Work: Benefits Information Representative, Operating Engineers, Nevada State Senator and Assemblywoman and a board member on numerous school and community organizations.
 (See list below.)

 Other Role Identities: Wife, mother, grandmother

 Legislator’s achievements spanned education, health and family issues